-For children the true rewards may not be seen until later in life when they look back on their youth and fondly remember the long hours at the barn grooming, bathing, feeding and spoiling their friend.
+For children, the true rewards may not be seen until later in life when they look back on their youth and fondly remember the long hours at the barn grooming, bathing, feeding and spoiling their friend.
 They will look back on those times and see how much ownership of their horse or pony shaped their adult lives.
 Horse ownership will teach responsibility, priority management, compassion and other character strengths too numerous to mention.
 Children will learn to appreciate the people around them that help make their dreams a reality.
 They will form lifetime friendships and networks based on a passion for horses.
-View An Educator's and Parent's Guide to Riding to learn more.